So. You are keen to get out there and do some observing. The stars are out. But which is which?

 This month’s bright planets

-It begins the month as a waning crescent in the early morning sky, as last quarter was on 27 January.
-Next comes New Moon on the 4th, though it’s in line with the Sun then and you won’t see it at all.
-You might just see the crescent Moon in the western twilight on the 6th about 30 minutes after sunset, but it’ll be easier to see on the 7th.
+It begins the month as a waning crescent in the early morning sky, as last quarter was on 28 March.
+Next comes New Moon on the 5th, though it’s in line with the Sun then and you won’t see it at all.
+You might just see the crescent Moon low down in the western twilight on the 6th about 30 minutes after sunset, but it’ll be easier to see on the 7th.
 There’s first quarter on the 12th, then full Moon is on the 19th.
 The month ends with last quarter on the 26th.
-Sorry, no eclipses this month.
-But we have a whole section of the website devoted to the Moon and its features.
+Sorry, no eclipses this month

+We have a whole section of the website devoted to the Moon and its features.